wallytutor/learning-by-teaching/src/programming-other.md

 ## Scheme

 Scheme is a minimalist essence of Lisp; there are many *flavors* of Scheme, and that's exactly what the language is about: conceiving new domain specific languages.
-Here we have chosen to proceed with [Racket](https://racket-lang.org/).
+Here we have chosen to proceed with [Racket](https://racket-lang.org/), which is a *language-oriented programming language*, what intends to express its suitability at providing a sanitized macro ecosystem for conceiving DSL (domain specific languages).

 Full package for Windows does not seem to be provided as a compressed folder anymore (as the Minimal Racket tarball).
 No worries, just navigate to [Racket: Index](https://download.racket-lang.org/releases/), choose your version and download the installer.
 Instead of executing, right-click the file and select *Extract to...*; all the contents will be placed in the directory of your choice, where you find `DrRacket.exe`, the IDE for the language.
 It seems to work out of the box.